ai-driven-dev/prompts/README.md

 Steps:

+1. Break down requirements into an user-stories list.
-1. Ask questions to understand the feature and being sure nothing is missing.
+2. Ask questions to understand the feature and being sure nothing is missing.
-2. Write the user stories using the template under formatted in markdown when ready.
+3. Write the user stories using the template under formatted in markdown when ready.

 User stories template: